If you hit a parked car (in a parking lot or elsewhere), here's what to know at the outset:

 [l]eave in a conspicuous place on the vehicle or other property damaged a written notice giving the name and address of the driver and of the owner of the vehicle involved and a statement of the circumstances thereof and shall without unnecessary delay notify the police department of the city wherein the collision occurred or, if the collision occurred in unincorporated territory, the local headquarters of the Department of the California Highway Patrol.

-So, even though state traffic and vehicle codes vary in terms of a driver's obligations when hitting a parked car or causing damage to property, you've probably met those obligations by leaving a note that includes your contact and insurance information, and then reporting the incident to local law enforcement.
+So, even though state traffic and vehicle codes vary in terms of a driver's obligations when hitting a parked car or causing damage to property, you've probably met those obligations by:

 If you take steps like the ones outlined above after hitting a parked car, and do what you can under the circumstances (not simply drive away), you should be safe from criminal liability of any sort, such as penalties for "hit and run" or leaving the scene of a car accident.

-As long as no injuries resulted from the accident, the crime charged will likely fall under the category of misdemeanor (less serious than a felony, but still significant).
+Probably not.
+As long as no injuries resulted from the accident, if you're charged with a crime, it likely fall under the category of misdemeanor (less serious than a felony, but still significant).
 Criminal penalties vary from state to state, but punishment for a misdemeanor can include jail time and/or a fine.
 Most states classify their misdemeanors according to perceived seriousness, and set potential punishment accordingly.
-Learn more about the consequences of a hit and run accident.
+Learn more about the consequences of a hit and run accident and how crimes are classified.

 So far we've covered half of the "liability" question—your obligations under your state's traffic laws and potential criminal penalties for a parked car hit and hun—but the other half is your monetary liability for any vehicle damage you caused to the parked car.